Keoni Cavaco: Houston Astros

 On June 26, 2024, Cavaco signed a minor league contract with the Houston Astros.
 He was subsequently assigned to the rookie–level Florida Complex League Astros, where he was converted into a pitcher.
 Cavaco did not appear for the organization, and was released by Houston on March 12, 2025.

 Chicago Dogs

 On April 14, 2025, Cavaco signed with the Chicago Dogs of the American Association of Professional Baseball.
+He made 22 appearances (including 13 starts) for Chicago, compiling a 4-8 record and 4.10 ERA with 53 strikeouts across 79 innings pitched.

+Cavaco pitched in two games for the Dogs in 2026, but struggled to an 0-1 record and 9.00 ERA with two strikeouts over two innings of work.
+Cavaco was released by Chicago on June 12, 2026.